 Chilean scientists discover new form of heart failure is generated

-Find - recently published by Nature, the most important scientific journal for the planet- It was developed by a group of international researchers, which highlights the participation of the Chilean Francisco Altamirano, Sergio Lavandero and Elisa Villalobos, belonging to the Centre for advanced chronic diseases (ACCDiS ) and the University of Chile
+Find - recently published by Nature, the most important scientific journal for the planet- It was developed by a group of international researchers, which highlights the participation of the Chilean Francisco Altamirano, Sergio Lavandero and Elisa Villalobos, belonging to the advanced Fondap Center of chronic disease (ACCDiS ) and the University of Chile.

-Today, the coexistence of several factors of cardiovascular risk - obesity, diabetes mellitus, high cholesterol, sedentary lifestyle, smoking and high blood pressure – that characterizes today's society, they have led to the emergence of a new cardiovascular disease known as heart failure with preserved systolic function.
+Today, the coexistence of several cardiovascular risk factors- Obesity, diabetes mellitus, high cholesterol, sedentary lifestyle, smoking e high blood pressure -that characterizes today's society, they have led to the emergence of a new cardiovascular disease known as heart failure with preserved systolic function.
 This new form of failure prevents the heart to relax properly, affecting nearly half of the patients with heart failure, both in Chile and in the countries with the highest level of development.
 To date there are no known mechanisms which it generated neither effective therapies for their mitigation.

 A group of scientists from the division of Cardiology of the University of Texas Southwestern Medical Center, EE.
-UU and the Center for advanced chronic diseases (ACCDiS ), composed of cardiologists Gabriele Schiattarella, Joseph a..
+UU and of the ACCDiS , composed of cardiologists Gabriele Schiattarella, Joseph a..
 Hill and the Chilean Francisco Altamirano, Elisa Villalobos and Sergio Lavandero worked for more than seven years to discover how to deal with this new pathology, using a new animal model that faithfully mimics what happens in being human.

 Their research, widely used in the article published in Nature, entitled "Nitrosative stress drives heart failure with preserved ejection fraction", Describes that the increase of nitric oxide generates heart damage by altering the functioning of proteins IRE1α and XBP1s, responsible for protecting the heart.